DAGWorks-Inc/hamilton/docs/tutorials/using-hamilton-in-a-notebook.rst

 -----------------------------------------------------

-Open a Python module and a Jupyter notebook side-to-side, and then add `%autoreload ipython magic <https://ipython.org/ipython-doc/3/config/extensions/autoreload.html>`_ to the notebook to auto-reload the cell:
+Open a Python module and a Jupyter notebook side-to-side, and then add `autoreload ipython magic <https://ipython.org/ipython-doc/3/config/extensions/autoreload.html>`_ to the notebook to auto-reload the cell:

 .. code-block:: python